 |16.||Sony RX10 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the RX0 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the RX0 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX0 was succeeded by the Sony RX0 II.
+Both the SX420 and the RX0 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the RX0 was followed by the Sony RX0 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX420 or the Sony RX0 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot SX420 IS:

 - More detail: Offers more megapixels (19.9 vs 15.4MP) with a 12% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Larger screen: Has a bigger rear LCD (3.0" vs 1.5") for image review and settings control.